Zhengro/kinect_tag_detection/README.md

   ```
   rosrun rviz rviz
   ```
-  Click 'Add' and create visualization by choosing one image topic shown in the list (an example is [here](https://github.com/Zhengro/kinect_tag_detection/blob/master/rviz_add_by_topic.png)).
+  Click 'Add' at the bottom left and create visualization by choosing one image topic shown in the list (an example is [here](https://github.com/Zhengro/kinect_tag_detection/blob/master/rviz_add_by_topic.png)).
 Press Ctrl-C to terminate each terminal.
 ### Installation of apriltag_ros
 #### Install apriltag_ros
-You can follow the [steps](https://github.com/AprilRobotics/apriltag_ros) or directly run:
+You can follow the [steps](https://github.com/AprilRobotics/apriltag_ros#quickstart) or directly run:
 ```
 cd ~/catkin_ws/src                                                 # Navigate to the source space
 git clone https://github.com/AprilRobotics/apriltag.git            # Clone Apriltag library